jihor/spel-gates-spring-boot/README.md

 $ curl http://localhost:8080/hello/Alex/32
 Salut Alex.
 You are special!
 ```
 6. Now let's change the logic for the special greeting condition, raising the age to 35.
-In many countries, citizen must be older than 35 to qualify for the presidency, so this age makes you special :)
+In many countries, a citizen must be older than 35 to qualify for the presidency, so this age makes you special :)
 ```
 $ curl -X POST -H "Content-Type: application/json" -d '{"expression": "#person.getName().substring(0,1).toUpperCase() == \'A\' && #person.getAge() >= 35"}' http://localhost:8080/spelgates/booleanSpelGate
 ```